 When using asynchronous dataflow channels, apart from the fact that readers have to wait for a for consumption, the communicating parties remain completely independent.
-Writers don't wait fc get consumed.
+Writers don't wait for get consumed.
 Readers obtain values immediately as they come and ask.
 Synchronous channel can synchronize writers with the readers as well as multiple readers among themselves.
-This is p you need to increase the level of determinism.
-The writer-to-reader partial ordering imposed by a communication is complemented with reader-to-writer partial ordering, when using synchronous other words, you are guaranteed that whatever the reader did before reading a value from a sync preceded whatever the writer did after writing the value.
-Also, with synchronous communication v too far ahead of readers, which simplifies reasoning about the system and reduces the need to m production speed in order to avoid system overload.
+This is provided to increase the level of determinism.
+The writer-to-reader partial ordering imposed by a communication is complemented with reader-to-writer partial ordering, when using synchronous other words, you are guaranteed that whatever the reader did before reading a value from a synchronous of the writer did after writing the value.
+Also, with synchronous communication too far ahead of readers, which simplifies reasoning about the system and reduces the need to me production speed in order to avoid system overload.